Nityanand17/final/README.md

-# Nityanand yadav - Portfolio
+# NITYANAND YADAV  - Portfolio

-A personal portfolio website for Nityanand yadav, Frontend Developer.
+A personal portfolio website for NITYANAND YADAV , Fullstack developer .

 ## About

-Pre-final year CSE student at GITAM University with hands-on experience in full-stack devel- opment.
-Built projects like TypeBlaze (real-time typing g...
+I am a motivated and versatile full-stack web developer with expertise in UI/UX design, programming, and DSA.
+Passionate about learning and problem-so...

 ## Built With